turovkv/Roguelike/roguelike/README.md

 `S` - sneaky enemy, when he can see player, trys to run away from him

+`C` - confused enemy, when you attack enemy, he becomes confused and begin to walk randomly

 ## Control
 `H` - open instructions